vickyyyyyyy/offsites-rec/README.md

 API_KEY=<your-api-key>
 ```

-Run the script to get the flight averages and total price:
+Run the script to get the averages for one flight with the following format:
 ```
+npm run getFlights "[<ORIGIN>]" "<DESTINATION>" "<DEPARTURE_DATE>" "<RETURN_DATE>"
-npm run getFlightEstimations
+// e.g. npm run getFlights "[NYCA,LGW,MAD]" "OPO" "2023-05-15" "2023-05-19"
 ```

 Run the script to get the averages for one flight with the following format: